audaciaconsulting/Audacia.Angular/.github/pull_request_template.md

 - ✔ No new security vulnerabilities introduced
 - ❌ New security vulnerabilities found
 - ❎ No new dependencies or changes affecting security

-### ESLint rules verified
-- ✔ All new/modified ESLint rules are verified and documented
-- ❌ New/modified ESLint rules are not verified or documented
-- ❎ No changes to ESLint rules